 - Be free from union interference or extortion in exercising their legal rights.

 This legislation is a major step forward in curbing the abuses of unions and will help ensure that unions best serve the interest of employees, not union bosses.
 Congress should also take steps to roll back the NLRB's actions on ambush elections, the joint employer standard, and micro-unions.

-Call to Action: The Employee Rights Act was cosponsored by 137 members of Congress when it was introduced last session by Rep. Tom Price (R-GA).
+The Employee Rights Act was cosponsored by 137 members of Congress when it was introduced last session by Rep. Tom Price (R-Ga.).
 Heritage Action has endorsed this legislation and urges Sentinels to contact their members of Congress and ask them to cosponsor the bill.